TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-azure-dashboards-issue.md

         },
         {
             "id": "problem_description",
-            "order": 6,
+            "order": 8,
             "controlType": "multilinetextbox",
             "displayLabel": "Describe the issue, including as much detail as possible with the exact text of any error messages.
-Please also include any relevant queries used to query the data on the custom fields, describing what's the expected behavior vs the current behavior.", "watermarkText": "Describe the issue, including as much detail as possible with the exact text of any error messages.
-Please also include any relevant queries used to query the data on the custom fields, describing what's the expected behavior vs the current behavior.", "required": true,
+Please also include any relevant queries used to query the data on the Azure dashboards issue, describing what's the expected behavior vs the current behavior.", "watermarkText": "Describe the issue, including as much detail as possible with the exact text of any error messages.
+Please also include any relevant queries used to query the data on the Azure dashboards issue, describing what's the expected behavior vs the current behavior.", "required": true,
             "useAsAdditionalDetails": false,
             "hints": []
         },
         {
             "id": "additional_information",
-            "order": 7,
+            "order": 9,
             "controlType": "multilinetextbox",
             "displayLabel": "Provide any additional information about the issue.", "watermarkText": "Provide any additional information about the issue.",